 In that situation, a court would look at whether the person was charged federally or in state court.
 If he or she was charged in state court, the court would look at the ordinary factors in aggravation and factors in mitigation when selecting appropriate sentence for somebody that was distributing a decriminalized drug illegally.

-Unique Aspects of Marijuana Possession in California
+What are Unique Aspects of Marijuana Possession in California?

 Although marijuana has been decriminalized in California, in other states possession is still illegal.
 It is also still illegal federally.
 Therefore, it is a federal crime to possess marijuana even in a state that has legalized it.